 It felt so good that I may have helped de-stress someone for even a few seconds.
-In a brief exchange I showed her there are good and kind people in the world and may have boosted her faith in humanity.
+In a brief exchange I showed her there are good and kind people in the world and may have even boosted her faith in humanity

-Maybe she thought about that later in the day and laughed.
+Maybe she was having a bad day and I helped make it a little better.
+Maybe she thought about our exchange later in the day and laughed.
 Maybe she shared our meeting with someone else and made them laugh.
-Maybe she was having a bad day and I helped make it a little better.

 What if I had been rude to her when she was looking for the product by glaring at her or ignoring her?
 How would that have affected her?
 She might have gone back to work and treated her customers rudely.
 She might have been angry or sad the rest of the day.

 You never know the effects of a comment, facial expression or good or bad treatment given to someone.
 And potentially the effects that person might have on others later.
 There are ripple effects when you do an act of kindness as well as when you treat someone thoughtlessly.